elias-pschernig/Shitty-Novel/book.md

 When I come to, I'm alone in a chair in a tiny room.
 There are machines for measuring eye-sight on one side of me, and directly ahead is a faint projection of letters in a box on the wall.

+"Pat?"
+I ask.
+I slide off the leathery eye exam chair and poke around the office.
+In the mirror, I watch myself fumble with my necklace as I try to gather my thoughts.

+*I saw Pat faint.
+Then I must have fainted, too.*

+I bite my lip as I stare at myself in the mirror, unsure.
+But, I'm alone now, so I feel a little more calm - less antagonized by Pat, snapping at me for no reason.

+I gently open the office door and peer out.

+"Sev?
+Dr. Alecan?"

+The hallway and all of the offices are dim, it seems like the office is closed, even though it's a mid-morning, mid-week.
+Right?